microsoft/ai-developer/Labs/lab-07.md

 ## Objectives
 In this exercise, you will be performing the following tasks:
+- Task 1: Deploy a DALL-E model
+- Task 2: Create and import the Image Generation Plugin

 ## Task 1: Deploy a DALL-E model
 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal.